 The Global Learning Experience will occur during the summer term of your second year.
 The destination is selected with attention to the interests of students, educational opportunities the region provides, organizational needs, and worldwide trends.
 Your program destination will be announced at the new student orientation.

 Parking at UW-Madison's Wisconsin School of Business (Grainger Hall's Lot 7, an underground garage entered from Brooks Street) is provided at no additional cost for Evening MBA students.
 Parking permits will be mailed to students in late summer, and they are valid Monday through Friday after 4:00 p.m., and all day Saturday and Sunday.
 Some restrictions apply to Saturday parking in Grainger Hall for special events.
 You will be informed when Evening MBA parking is not valid for Saturdays in Grainger Hall along with alternate parking options.
+If you are parking on campus at times other than class periods, you will need to remove your parking permit hang tag and pay for parking.

 If for some reason Lot 7 is full, please park in the Fluno Center Lot 83.
 Click here for the Fluno Center parking map.